particle-iot/docs/src/content/tutorials/hardware-projects/som-first-board.md

 Unlike the E Series module, the B Series SoM does not include the PMIC (Power Management IC, bq24195) and fuel gauge (MAX17043).
 There are several reasons for this:

-- The PMIC is not necessary for devices that are externally powered, such as by power mains, or automotive.
+- The PMIC is not necessary for devices that are externally powered, such as by power mains, or a vehicle power supply.
 - For specific applications like solar, there are different PMICs with better performance.
 - The MAX17043 can only be used for 3.6V LiPo batteries.
 For other technologies, like LiSOCL2 disposable batteries or lead-acid batteries, different fuel gauge chips are required.